chronicer/mgrCheat/README.md

  - [x] Maybe some config system? (half of work is done)
  - [x] Bind system (re-bind keys, allowed only one key per bind)
  - [x] Maybe add different headers and sources files for specific objects in game?
- - [ ] Re-write entire cheat (since it doesn't show for other but me)

 ## Plans
 Make plugin sdk so people can use it as main source of modding?